Teaching obligation for PhD students

 The Department of Physics and Astronomy of Heidelberg university requires all PhD students to take part in teaching, performing at least two teaching units during the course of the doctoral studies.

 Additional teaching requirements may be requested by the institute of the PhD student or the department.
-So, the teaching load could be different, dependent on the institute of the PhD student.
+So, the teaching load could be different, depending on the home institute of the PhD student.

 A proof of this activity is required in order to register successfully for the final examination.